StyvensB/FireSpina/README.md

-# FiRe SpliNa
+# FiRe SpiNa

+# UPDATE
+ FireSpina 1.0 go now Full [ffmpeg] !!!
+ It means more:
++ more **Speed** (use of OpenCL)
++ more **video format** compatibility (not just avi!!!)
++ no more frame skipping !!!

-*Fire Splina*  is an utility suite allowing user to split instructional video file.
+*Fire Spina*  is an utility suite allowing user to split instructional video file.
 Thus resulting in a better learning experience.
 Its features the following abilities.

   - Automate research of transition
   - Optical Recognition of title